English

 • B12 (cobalamin)

-It's important that we get enough of the water-soluble vitamins daily through our diet, as unlike fat-soluble vitamins, we don't store them in our body.
+It is important that we get enough of the water-soluble vitamins daily through our diet, because unlike fat-soluble vitamins, we do not store them in our bodies.
 Instead, we excrete the excess vitamins.
-For vitamin B6 in supplements, it's slightly different; the non-active form of vitamin B6 (pyridoxine) can accumulate in the body at high doses from supplements and cause problems.
-When buying a multivitamin or vitamin B-complex, it's important that it contains the active (well-absorbed) form pyridoxal-5-phosphate (P5P).
+For vitamin B6 in supplements, it is slightly different; the inactive form of vitamin B6 (pyridoxine) can accumulate in the body at high doses from supplements and cause problems.
+When buying a multivitamin or vitamin B-complex, it is important that it contains the active (well-absorbed) form pyridoxal-5-phosphate (P5P).

 Fat-soluble vitamins

-Unlike water-soluble vitamins, fat-soluble vitamins depend on a bit of fat to be absorbed properly.
-For this reason, it's recommended to take these vitamins around a larger meal, as there's a good chance it contains some fat.
+Unlike water-soluble vitamins, fat-soluble vitamins rely on a bit of fat to be well absorbed.
+For this reason, it is advisable to take these vitamins around a larger meal, as it is likely to contain some fat.
 The fat-soluble vitamins are vitamins A, D, E, and K.

 Minerals and trace elements

-Just like vitamins, we cannot produce minerals ourselves, so we need to get enough from our diet.
-Trace elements are also considered minerals but are called trace elements because we need them in much smaller amounts compared to minerals.
+Just like vitamins, we cannot produce minerals ourselves, so we must get enough through our diet.
+Trace elements are also classified as minerals, but we call them trace elements because we need them in much smaller amounts compared to minerals.

 Minerals are generally water-soluble but are better absorbed with a bit of fat.
-For minerals, it's particularly important not to take them around your coffee break or a meal high in phytic acid.
+For minerals, it is particularly important not to take them around your coffee break or a meal high in phytic acid.

 When to take magnesium?
 This is the best time

-Magnesium is a multitasker that we need for numerous functions in our body.
+The versatile magnesium is needed for numerous functions in our body.
 Although it is present in many foods, the levels are often quite low, making it difficult to get enough magnesium.
-Therefore, magnesium is essential in our view and is really part of the 5 basic supplements.

 When to take fish oil?
 After dinner

-If you don't like fish or eat oily fish less than twice a week, it might be wise to take an omega 3 supplement to ensure you get your essential fatty acids DHA and EPA.
-When you take your omega-3 fatty acids doesn't matter too much.
+If you don't like fish or eat fatty fish less than twice a week, it might be wise to take an omega-3 supplement to ensure you get your essential fatty acids DHA and EPA.
+The timing of your omega-3 intake doesn't matter much.
 However, research shows that taking it with or just after dinner can support sleep in children and adults.

 When to take probiotics?
 Before bedtime

-Probiotics are the good bacteria found in our gut flora.
-You can find probiotics in food in fermented products, such as kimchi, sauerkraut, sourdough bread, miso, tempeh, and kefir.
+Probiotics are the live bacterial strains found in our gut flora, among other places.
+These live bacterial strains are found in fermented foods like kimchi, sauerkraut, sourdough bread, miso, tempeh, and kefir.
 If you're taking a probiotic supplement, take it on an empty stomach to ensure all the bacteria reach the right place intact.
-For the best results, take probiotics on an empty stomach but after some food is already present in your digestive system; for example, just before bedtime.
+For the best results, take the live bacterial strains on an empty stomach, but only after food is already present in your digestive system; just before bedtime, for example.

 Optimise your vitamin routine

-• In the morning: B vitamins (as they support our energy levels) and/or a multivitamin
+• In the morning: B-vitamins (because they support our energy levels) and/or a multivitamin

 • In between: possibly magnesium